snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acousticbed-after1.jpg){: .mx-auto.d-block :}

+> But **wHaT Ab0uT ReSaLe?!** It's okay if I don't turn a profit or break even on my house projects whenever we eventually sell this place.
+I spend money to improve the quality of my life *right now* for how we live!
+(Plus, with any luck, I don't intend to move imminently.)

 ### Considerations for the Space

-* **Mountains.** The kids logged their request to keep them.
+* :mountain: **Mountains.** The kids logged their request to keep them.
-* **Sunset Colors.** I wanted to pick colors that my kid liked, [vibed](../2025-04-12-living-room) with the [rest](../2025-05-12-kid-bedroom) of our [house](../2025-11-01-entryway), and felt like a sunset since I couldn't think of any other way to sort-of tie in the existing mountains. :mountain: :sunrise_over_mountains:
+* :sunrise_over_mountains: **Sunset Colors.** I wanted to pick colors that my kid liked, [vibed](../2025-04-12-living-room) with the [rest](../2025-05-12-kid-bedroom) of our [house](../2025-11-01-entryway), and felt like a sunset since I couldn't think of any other way to sort-of [tie in the existing mountains](#stage-3-final-touches).
-* **Soundproofing.** We want to be good neighbors and reduce others' perception of our noise as much as possible.
+* :hear_no_evil: **Soundproofing.** We want to be good neighbors and reduce others' perception of our noise as much as possible.
-* **Artistic Kiddo.** Although I was able to [get rid of artwork](../2022-09-01-kids-artwork) with my older kid, our younger son loves (and is so proud of!) his artwork.
-It's nice to display it... out of our common spaces...
+* :paintbrush: **Artistic Kiddo.** Although I was able to [get rid of artwork](../2022-09-01-kids-artwork) with my older kid, our younger son loves (and is so proud of!) his artwork.
+We ran out of space to display it all!

 ![Organization](../assets/img/acoustic-artists.jpg){: .mx-auto.d-block :}
 *I love this picture, since their art looks like their two brains on display. :heart_eyes:*

-> But **wHaT Ab0uT ReSaLe?!** It's okay if I don't turn a profit or break even on my house projects whenever we eventually sell this place.
-I spend money to improve the quality of my life *right now* for how we live!
-(Plus, with any luck, I don't intend to move imminently.)

 ## The Process